 - Place an oven rack at the uppermost spot in your oven.
 Preheat the broiler.

 - Check the chiles every couple of minutes.
-Pull out the baking sheet, flip the chile peppers over to get an even char.
-This will take approximately 5 to 8 minutes from beginning to end; check the chiles every minute as they get closer to being done.
+After 2 to 3 minutes, pull out the baking sheet and flip the chile peppers over with tongs to get an even char, then put them back under the broiler.
+Broiling will take approximately 5 to 8 minutes from beginning to end; check the chiles every minute as they get closer to being done.

 - Once the chiles have cooled, refrigerate in an airtight container for up to 3 to 5 days, or freeze the chiles in a single layer in resealable freezer-safe plastic bags, squeezing the air out, for up to one year.
 You can chop the chilies if you prefer and place them in quart size freezer bags for smaller portions.